🩺Diagnostic Tests

 Can LDH, Bilirubin, and Haptoglobin Tests Reveal the Cause of Anemia?

 Could additional lab tests reveal the cause of anemia?
 LDH, bilirubin, haptoglobin, and other labs may offer important clues when hemolytic anemia is suspected.
-Dr. Sarah Bergbower weighs in on this question submitted by a user.
+Dr. Sarah Bergbower weighs in on one of our lab test questions submitted by a user.

 Question: Would additional labs like LDH, bilirubin, and haptoglobin help determine the degree of hemolysis versus other contributing factors to the anemia?